ArmageddonGames/ZeldaClassic/README.md

 ## Special Thanks

-A special thanks to all the past developers, contributors, testers, and contributors over the long and rich history of Zelda Classic that began as a simple editable LOZ clone back in 1999.
+A special thanks to all the past developers, contributors, testers, and content creators over the long and rich history of Zelda Classic that began as a simple editable LOZ clone back in 1999.
 Many of whom have moved on to other endevours or are sadly no longer with us.
 Thank You.

 ## About this Repository